farm-ng/amiga-dev-kit/website/docs/pendant/pendant.md

 :::

 **Brake(O)**
-This is an emergency brake for the microcontroller unit(MCU), pressing this will end cruise control and stop all motors
+This is a brake for the Amiga.
+Pressing this will stop all motors and exit cruise control mode (if active).

 **PTO (Triangle)**
 Power take-off (PTO) is a device that transfers an engine's mechanical power to another piece of equipment.
 A PTO allows the hosting energy source to transmit power to additional equipment that does not have its own engine or motor.